pixl8/preside-ext-map-picker/README.md

 ## Pie / Doughnut charts

-Pie and doughnut charts are essentially the same, except that doughnut charts have a cutout circle in the center.
+Pie and doughnut charts are essentially the same, except that doughnut charts have a circular cut-out in the centre.

 They have no additional properties.